 The movie wastes absolutely no time in plunging audience into the action with its pre-title sequence showing Bond making the two kills he needs to make to qualify for his “Double 0” status.
 As we see Bond kill the contact of a government official selling secrets, it is a brutal affair, bone crunching and raw, signaling to the audience that this in store for a much more realistic Bond film than has been seen in recent years.
 Other real world elements creep into the story as it unfolds.
 Bond is on the trail of a terrorist financing network headed by a man named Le Chiffre who uses the funds entrusted to him to make a personal fortune by playing the stock market with the foreknowledge of when a terrorist attack will occur.
 However, after Bond foils a plot to bomb the unveiling of a new jumbo jet liner, Le Chiffre finds he has lost $100 million that he had invested in the stock market hoping to turn a profit by selling short just before the attack.
-In order to make up the amount before his terrorist client kills him, Le Chiffre goes to Montenegro to compete in a high-stakes Poker game.
-Joker123 is the fastest growing online casino games betting sites in Asia.
-If you are at the beginning of this casino journey, it is best to start play fluffy for free before proceeding to the stage that involves money.
-Hope all the players have a good luck in the game.
-It has an excellent probability which most of players can get good reasonable winning rate compared with other games.
-Bond is assigned to enter the poker game and stop Le Chiffre from winning.
+In order to make up the amount before his terrorist client kills him, Le Chiffre goes to Montenegro to compete in a high-stakes poker game.
+Bond is assigned to enter the game and stop Le Chiffre from winning.
 If he succeeds, Le Chiffre will be undoubtedly be killed the terrorist for whom he was laundering money and his financing network will be destroyed.
 But if Bond loses, a potential $150 million dollars will go to finance international terrorism.
-You can also read more about it on this site.

 Becoming the sixth actor to take over the franchise’s lead role, Craig makes a stunning debut, breaking the mold that previous Bonds were cast in.
 His Bond is more brutish and thuggish than suave and sophisticated, rough hewn and prone to brash, impulsive behavior.
 He has trouble keeping his emotions in check and that sometimes affects his judgment.
 He is clearly misogynistic, preferring to bed married women as he sees them as “disposable pleasures.”
 He is a hard, brutal Bond for a hard, brutal world.